Scaffolded Management Brief Assignment

 Overview

-You will analyze one of three current public administration challenges through a 5-week scaffolded project using Google Docs with tracked changes.
+You will analyze one of three current public administration challenges through a 5-week scaffolded project using a single shared Google Doc.
 Each week builds on course concepts and requires specific integration with your Kettl textbook.
-By the end of Week 5, you will have created a professional policy brief demonstrating your understanding of public administration theory and practice.
+By the end of Week 5, you will have created a professional management brief demonstrating your understanding of public administration theory and practice.

 Total Project Value: 45% of course grade Research Logs: 10% of course grade (graded separately)

-- Week 1: 10% of Policy Brief grade (Problem Statement & Research Foundation)
+- Week 1: 10% of Management Brief grade (Problem Statement & Research Foundation)

-- Week 2: 15% of Policy Brief grade (Stakeholder Analysis & Context)
+- Week 2: 15% of Management Brief grade (Stakeholder Analysis & Context)

-- Week 3: 20% of Policy Brief grade (Organizational Theory Application)
+- Week 3: 20% of Management Brief grade (Organizational Problems & Civil Service Analysis)

-- Week 4: 25% of Policy Brief grade (Management Challenges & Solutions)
+- Week 4: 25% of Management Brief grade (Management Challenges & Solutions)

-- Week 5: 30% of Policy Brief grade (Final Recommendations & Polish)
+- Week 5: 30% of Management Brief grade (Final Recommendations & Polish)

 Research Log Grading: Each weekly Research Log is worth 2% of your total course grade (5 weeks × 2% = 10% total).
 Research Logs are evaluated on evidence of genuine engagement with sources, reflection on learning process, and connection to course concepts.